SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 After your exploration of Chinatown, you'll walk a few blocks over to San Francisco's North Beach community.
 Here you'll learn more about this Italian neighborhood's hidden secrets and find the best places to enjoy its amazing coffee.

-The entire trip last 2.5 hours.
+The entire trip lasts 2.5 hours.
 It's a great way to learn about the unique cultures of these two famed SF neighborhoods.

 SF City Guides offers informative, free, two-hour San Francisco Chinatown walking tours, each week.